Install the Xyrom OS SDK pip install xyrom-os-sdk # For mock/simulation (no hardware needed) pip install xyrom-os-sdk[mock] # Verify installation python3 -c "import xyrom_os_sdk; print(xyrom_os_sdk.__version__)"

 Welcome to Xyrom OS

 Xyrom OS is the operating system and cloud platform for embodied robot autonomy.
-This guide gets you from zero to your first robot task in under 15 minutes.
+This guide gets you from zero to a first mock-adapter or sandbox task quickly; real hardware setup time depends on the target platform.

 Installation